Adar Poonawalla: Threats demanding COVID-19 vaccines

-In an interview with ‘The Times’, Poonawalla declared that he left India for London because of threats demanding COVID-19 vaccines.
-Poonawalla also said that he will start Covid vaccine production outside India in addition to the ongoing production in India.
-He was provided with ‘Y’ category security by the Indian government as the threats were made public.
+In an interview with The Times, Poonawalla declared that he left India for London because of threats demanding COVID-19 vaccines.
+Poonawalla also said that he will start COVID vaccine production outside India, in addition to the ongoing production in India.
+He was provided with 'Y' category security by the Indian government as the threats were made public.

 Philanthropy

-In 2020, SII announced that it would donate $66 million to the University of Oxford to fund the creation of the Poonawalla Vaccines Research Building.
+In 2020, Serum Institute of India announced that it would donate $66 million to the University of Oxford to fund the creation of the Poonawalla Vaccines Research Building.